GovReady/hyperEVR/README.md

         └── component.yaml
 ```

-Although not currently conformant with the OpenControl standard, hyperGRC also allows components to be broken out into multiple files:
+Although not currently conformant with the OpenControl standard, hyperEVR also allows components to be broken out into multiple files:

 ```
 ...